AnushkaShorewala/class-20-activity-snippets/README.md

 ## Practice with Snippets Notes

-Here are notes to help coding and troubleshooting the cookie banner and thumbnail gallery
+Here are notes to help coding and troubleshooting the cookie banner and thumbnail gallery.

 ### Snippets